How to Select Scenic Wayfinding Signage?

 Understand Your Audience

 Before delving into design or materials, it’s crucial to identify who will be using the signage.
-Is your primary audience families with children, fitness enthusiasts, or perhaps nature lovers?
+Is your primary audience families with children, fitness enthusiasts, or nature lovers?
 Each group may have different needs and preferences.

 Assess the Environment